Grace (company): Headquarters

-The company has its headquarters in Columbia, MD, an unincorporated census-designated place in Howard County, Maryland.
+The company has its headquarters in Columbia, Maryland, an unincorporated census-designated place in Howard County, Maryland.
 Although W. R. Grace commissioned the W. R. Grace Building in New York City, built in 1971, the company no longer has any offices at that location.

 Previously, the company had its headquarters in Boca Raton, Florida.
 Prior to its closing, the Boca Raton headquarters had about 130 employees.
 On January 27, 1999, it announced it was moving its administrative staff to the Columbia office and closing the Boca Raton headquarters.
 About 40 of the employees went to Columbia, and some employees went to Cambridge, Massachusetts.
 In 2014, the company emerged from a 13-year bankruptcy case stemming from asbestos claims and immediately built a new 90,000 sq ft headquarters building on its 160-acre Columbia campus.

 Contamination incidents

 The company has been involved in several controversial incidents of proven and alleged corporate crimes, including exposing workers and residents of an entire town to asbestos contamination in Libby and Troy, Montana, water contamination (the basis of the book and film A Civil Action) in Woburn, Massachusetts, and an Acton, Massachusetts, Superfund site.